ESP32 S2 mini

 • GPIO18: DAC_2

 • VBUS: is VIN or , directly connected to on the USB-C connector.
-Typically this will supply but does not pass through a voltage regulator.
+Max input voltage is 7.

 • Power supply for GPIO33, GPIO34, GPIO35, GPIO36 and GPIO37 is configurable to be either VDD3P3_CPU (default) or VDD_SPI.